TixiaoShan/LIO-SAM/README.md

     <img src="./config/doc/ouster-demo.gif" alt="drawing" width="300"/>
 </p>

   - **Livox Horizon lidar:** Please note that solid-state lidar hasn't been extensively tested with LIO-SAM yet.
 An external IMU is also used here rather than the internal one.
 The support for such lidars is based on minimal change of the codebase from mechanical lidars.
+A customized [livox_ros_driver](https://github.com/TixiaoShan/livox_ros_driver) needs to be used to publish point cloud format that can be processed by LIO-SAM.
 Other SLAM solutions may offer better implementations.
 More studies and suggestions are welcome.
 Please change the following parameters to make LIO-SAM work with Livox Horizon lidar:
     - sensor: livox
     - N_SCAN: 6
     - Horizon_SCAN: 4000
     - edgeFeatureMinValidNum: 1
+    - Use [livox_ros_driver](https://github.com/TixiaoShan/livox_ros_driver) for data recording

 <p align='center'>
     <img src="./config/doc/livox-demo.gif" alt="drawing" width="600"/>